 7) Uncontrollable blinking

 We all get a twitchy eye from time to time - often due to tiredness or too much caffeine, but for some, uncontrollable blinking (medically known as blepharospasm) is frustrating, uncomfortable and sometimes painful.

 Botulinum toxin injections can be used to treat excessive blinking.
 By injecting botulinum toxin into the eyelids, the muscles are temporarily weakened, reducing the effects of blepharospasm.

 Crossed eyes (strabismus) affects around 4% of adults in the UK, and treatments include wearing glasses, prisms, muscle surgery and sight therapy, but one treatment that has recently become FDA-approved is botulinum toxin.

 To treat crossed eyes, Botox - or botulinum toxin - is injected into the eye muscle, once anaesthetic has been applied (phew!), and left in for 30 seconds, helping the Botox to spread to the necessary areas.
 The effects can take up to around 4 days and generally last about 3 months.

 So, there you have it - Botox works wonders on more than just forehead lines.
 It’s an FDA-approved, multipurpose super-treatment!
 Of course, there are several things to consider and be aware of before having Botox, so it’s worth checking out our handy treatment guide, and making sure you always book an appointment with a medically qualified Botox professional.

-You'll soon be able to find medically qualified practitioners in your area offering Botox on Glowday.
+You can now find medically qualified practitioners in your area offering Botox on Glowday.
 Search now for your new favourite aesthetic pro!

 Botox is a registered trademark